 The standard of work increased amazingly this year with many more art works reaching the higher range of points achievable.
 It was great to see new faces on the stage receiving the World Champion titles with the trophies from this year in Brazil, Sweden, Spain, Italy, Poland and the USA.

 4..
 Huli man from Papua New Guinea.
 Body painting with clay and other natural pigments existed in most, if not all, tribalist cultures.
 Often worn during ceremonies, it still survives in this ancient form among the indigenous people of Australia, New Zealand, the Pacific islands and parts of Africa.
 A semi-permanent form of body painting known as Mehndi, using dyes made of henna (hence also known rather erroneously as "henna tattoo"), was and is still practised in India and the Middle East, especially on brides.
 Since the late 1990s, Mehndi has become popular amongst young women in the Western world.
+Indigenous peoples of South America traditionally use annatto, huito, or wet charcoal to decorate their faces and bodies.
+Huito is semi-permanent, and it generally takes weeks for this black dye to fade. |

 Actors and clowns around the world have painted their faces--and sometimes bodies--for centuries, and continue to do so today.
 More subdued form of face paints for everyday occasions evolved into the cosmetics we know today.